anaisbetts/RxUIBlog/rxuiblog.markdown

 that it is fundamentally a single-threaded data structure: accessing it from multiple threads, or trying to cache the results of several in-flight web requests at the same time would result in corruption.
-QueuedAsyncMRUCache solves all of these issues, as well as gives us a new method called `AsyncGet`, which returns an IObservable.
+ObservableAsyncMRUCache solves all of these issues, as well as gives us a new method called `AsyncGet`, which returns an IObservable.
 This IObservable will fire exactly once, when the async command returns.